 Get the Pup Out of the House

-Outside activities can include walks, running, fetch, or chase.
+Outside activities can include walks, running, fetching, or chasing.
 Good play can be anything that is safe, controlled, and highly active.
 This may be a good time to introduce your puppy to other dogs.

 You can take him to a dog park as long as he plays with other dogs close to his age and size.
 Social interaction with other canines will do a lot to tire him as well as help your dog gain confidence.

-Every puppy needs a foundation for obedience and the younger you teach your furry friend commands the better off you are.
-Basic commands like sit, stay, wait, come are always best to start out with.
+Every puppy needs a foundation for obedience, and the younger you teach your furry friend commands, the better off you are.
+Basic commands like sit, stay, wait, and come are always best to start out with.
 These commands can be learned quickly with treat rewards.

 Leash training should start early also as some hyper dogs do not respond well to leashes.
 While that can take some time, it is rewarding for both you and your dog as you can now go on walks.